Operational Pipeline Pigging

 ILI axial strain measurement – Sharing over 10 years of operational experience and technology advances for the future

-Presented by Ian Murray, Baker Hughes
+Presented by Philip English, Baker Hughes

 Pipeline systems experience a range of strain conditions along their length.
 These are either factored into the pipeline design as known operational strains or as strain resulting from additional external loadings that are potentially unknown during the design or construction phases.
 Detecting, monitoring, and understanding these additional strains in combination with operational strains are a key part of a pipeline integrity management program.
 Surveying with inertial mapping tools has been commonly used since the late 1980’s for accurate measurement of bending strain, which unfortunately only provides a part of the picture.